-HAMBURG — Germany’s arbitration tribunal ruled Dec.
-9 in favor of authors’ society GEMA in its conflict with the International Federation of Phonographic Industry (IFPI) on royalty rates.
+Germany’s arbitration tribunal ruled yesterday (Dec.
+9) in favor of authors society GEMA in its conflict with the IFPI on royalty rates.

-The German chapter of the IFPI in January applied for the mechanical royalty rate to be slashed from 9.009% to 5.6% of PPD (published price to dealers).
+As previously reported, the German chapter of the IFPI in January applied for the mechanical royalty rate to be slashed to 5.6% from 9.009% of the PPD (published price to dealers).

 The tribunal also suggested the introduction of a smaller reduction to the rate suggested by the IFPI.
 The parties have until Feb.
 24, 2005 to make submissions.
-In the absence of a settlement being reached, a final decision would occur by March 2005.
+In the absence of a settlement being reached, a final decision would be brought down by March 2005.

-Since the dispute began, the royalties equaling the difference between the previously agreed-upon mechanical rate and the new rate have been held in escrow by the record companies until a final agreement is reached.
+Since the dispute began, the difference between the previously agreed-upon mechanical rate and the new rate has been held in escrow by the record companies until a final agreement is reached.
 Despite GEMA’s protests, IFPI has refused to reduce the amount being paid into the independent trustee.

 In a statement, GEMA says it has been left with no alternative but to proceed with an application to the German Federal Cartel Office.
 IFPI Germany did not comment on the meeting.